joker-87/AIW/README.md

 after install wizard for windows 10/11

-Powershell script that optimize windows by stoping services that slow down windows and disablig them.
-Also install base programs via Winget package manager (view list)
+Powershell script to optimize Windows by stopping and disabling services that slow it down.
+Also installs base programs via the Winget package manager.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Services disabled by the script: